 Who can stand?
 Everyone who calls upon the name of the Lord can stand.

 I truly believe the scriptures above speak for themselves.
 God has not destined us for wrath, but for salvation.
 We are supposed to encourage one another with the words of our blessed hope – that we will be changed and received (snatched, seized by force, suddenly and without our consent) unto Jesus, to be with Him forever.
-We will be worthy to escape all these things that are coming upon the earth.
-Yes, the church age is one of trials and tribulations (I keep mentioning Foxe’s Book of the Martyrs!).
+We will be worthy to escape all these things that are coming upon the earth, through the blood of the Lamb.
+Yes, the church age is one of trials and tribulations.
 But God clearly is not going to pour his time of intense wrath and judgment upon His children.